ndstephens/intro-to-computer-science/README.md

 <h1 align="center">Complete Intro to Computer Science: Algorithms and Data Structures</h1> <br>

 <p align="center">
- As taught by Brian Holt for Frontend Masters
+ Taught by Brian Holt for Frontend Masters
 </p>

 - [See the course website][site]